adamoferro/sopa/README.md

   - PDS Italian RDR focused data (echoes and geometric data*)
   - CO-SHARPS raw data (echoes and full ancillary dataset);
   - PDS US RDR focused data (echoes and geometric data**)
-- dRSsim, a dummy radar sounder simulator***.
+- an "essential" version of SOFA (SHARAD Open Focusing Attempt, http://af-projects.it/sofa), a focuser that, besides standard nadir focusing, allows squinted synthetic aperture radar processing***;

-The project SOFA (SHARAD Open Focusing Attempt, http://af-projects.it/sofa) will be included here in the future in order to share the same interfaces for raw data reading.
+- dRSsim, a dummy radar sounder surface clutter simulator****.

 Unfortunately, almost no documentation is provided.
 An example program showing how to use the main functions can be found in the root of the project.